 Dr. Mabasa, who was the hospital's chief of surgery at the time, is now retired.

-Hospital marketing director Linda Wiseman similarly said, at that time, the hospital could not comment as "the settlement has a confidentiality clause and we are obligated to abide by that."
+Hospital marketing director Linda Wiseman similarly said last week the hospital could not comment as "the settlement has a confidentiality clause and we are obligated to abide by that."

 Mr. Faxon said Ms. Kelleher went into New Milford Hospital in 2005 to have "an elective back surgery."

 Dr. Mabasa, who had experience in general surgery, performed the initial portion of the surgery that exposed the spine.